-3. Fair Value Measurements
+4. Fair Value Measurements

-For a description of the fair value hierarchy and our fair value methodology, see "Note 2 - Summary of Significant Accounting Policies".
-As of December 31, 2017 and 2016, the Company's highly liquid money market funds included within cash equivalents, restricted cash and U.S. government agency securities are valued using Level 1 inputs.
+For a description of the fair value hierarchy and our fair value methodology, see "Note 3 - Summary of Significant Accounting Policies".
+As of December 31, 2018 and 2017, the Company's highly liquid money market funds included within cash equivalents, restricted cash and U.S. Treasury securities are valued using Level 1 inputs.
 The Company classifies its federal agency securities as Level 2.
 There were no transfers in or out of Level 1 and Level 2 during the periods presented.
+US Treasury securities are bonds issued by the U.S. government and are fully backed by the U.S. government.
+Given the frequency at which U.S. Treasury securities trade and the accessibility of observable, quoted prices for such assets in active markets, they are recognized as Level 1 assets.
+Federal agency securities are bonds and notes issued by government-sponsored enterprises, including Fannie Mae, Freddie Mac and the Federal Home Loan Bank.
+Since federal agency securities typically do not trade as U.S. Treasury securities and no exchange exists to price such investments, they are recognized as Level 2 assets.